-As noted in note 1, the Authority is a nonprofit governmental agency created through a Joint Powers Agreement between the City of Fullerton and the Trustees of the California State University and Colleges.
-As noted in notes 2, 3, and 4, the Authority uses California State University Fullerton (CSUF) and certain auxiliaries of CSUF for depositing purposes, in addition to contributions and lease agreements.
+As noted in note 1, the Authority is a nonprofit governmental agency created through a Joint Powers Agreement between the City of Fullerton and the Trustees.
+As noted in notes 2, 3, and 4, the Authority uses CSUF and certain auxiliaries of CSUF for depositing purposes, in addition to contributions and lease agreements.
+As noted in notes 3 and 6, the Authority utilizes the exempt organization, Friends of the Fullerton Arboretum for investing and fund raising purposes.
+None of these entities are under the control of the other.